Welcome to the computer science department

-All courses use a range of teaching styles, giving pupils opportunities to access learning using a range of different approaches.
-In Computing lessons, students are actively encouraged to develop their ‘Computational thinking’, a skillset intended to help them problem solve, breaking issues down into small, manageable pieces.
-We deem this an essential skill as the students prepare for life outside of education and the necessity to be able to participate effectively in the digital world.
-Whole class discussions, group work and regularly peer and tutor assessment ensure an engaged, enjoyable and calm working environment.
+All courses use a range of teaching styles, giving students opportunities to access learning through different approaches.
+In Computing lessons, students are actively encouraged to develop their ‘computational thinking’, a skillset intended to help them problem-solve and break issues down into small, manageable pieces.
+We deem this an essential skill as the students prepare for life outside of education and in the digital world.
+Whole-class discussions, group work and peer assessment ensure an engaged, enjoyable and calm working environment.

-In addition to the above clubs, the department runs several trips throughout the year including visits to the National Museum of Computing, Cadbury World, MINI manufacturing plant, Coca-Cola and in February 2015, a sixth form Business trip to New York.
+In addition to the above activities, the department runs trips, including to the National Museum of Computing and New York (every other year).